Submitting an idea

 How much does it cost?

-You can submit your ideas for free!
+You can submit your ideas for FREE!
 But don’t take this lightly.
 If you really want a shot at inventing the next great consumer product, you have to do your homework.
 So research, research, research, and take some extra time to really refine your ideas before you submit them.
+Some great tips for crafting your idea submission are available here.

 How long does it take?

 Once your idea is submitted, the community will have 30 days to vote for it and collaborate with you.
 If within that time your idea receives 200 votes or is picked by staff, it will automatically be eligible for Expert Review.
-Quirky staff will then decide whether or not to take your invention idea to our Live Product Evaluation (Eval).
+Quirky staff also patrol the active idea submissions for concepts to push forward directly into Expert Review.
+From the ideas in ER (Expert Review), Quirky staff will then decide whether or not to take your invention idea to our Live Product Evaluation (Eval).
 If chosen at Eval, our expert Product team will work with you and the community to develop your idea into a real product.
-For more on the Quirky selection process, check out our overview.
+For an overview of the Quirky process, click here.

 What do I get out of this?